mirasoldavila13/NeighborhoodAid/README.md

 During the development of NeighborhoodAid, we gained a deep understanding and hands-on experience with various technologies and concepts:

-### 1. **Frontend Development with React and Tailwind CSS**
+### 1. **Frontend Development with React, Tailwind CSS, and Vite**
    - Learned to structure and manage a component-based architecture efficiently using React and TypeScript.
    - Utilized Tailwind CSS for consistent, responsive, and mobile-friendly designs, maintaining a unified visual identity across the platform.
    - Developed reusable components like Modals, Forms, and Navigation bars to optimize development speed and maintain code reusability.
+   - Used Vite for fast, efficient frontend development and bundling.

 ### 2. **Backend Development with Node.js, Express.js, and Sequelize**
    - Implemented a RESTful API using Express.js, managing routes for user authentication, feed management, reporting, and weather data retrieval.
-   - Gained experience with Sequelize for database modeling, migrations, and associations, ensuring data integrity and relationship consistency across models.
+   - Gained experience with Sequelize and Sequelize CLI for database modeling, migrations, and associations, ensuring data integrity and relationship consistency across models.
    - Configured middlewares such as CORS and logger to secure and monitor API requests, improving server reliability and performance.

 ### 3. **Authentication and Security Techniques**